theaquamarine/windows-powershell-docs/docset/windows/msmq/get-msmqcertificate.md

 ## DESCRIPTION
 The **Get-MsmqCertificate** cmdlet gets an array of **System.Security.Cryptography.X509Certificates.X509Certificate** objects.
-Each object represents a personal certificate that is currently registered in Active Directory® Domain Services.
+Each object represents a personal certificate that is currently registered in Active Directory??
+Domain Services.

 ## EXAMPLES